Choosing the perfect domain extension

 These are classed as Local TLDs, which are geographically specific to the location of where the website is from.
 This is useful to explain the origins and language of which the website is in.
 The domain extensions are usually initials that arise from the native name of the country, in the countries language (e.g. .de for Deutschland, German translation of Germany).

 With country codes, many are only accessible and can only be used by consumers in the country of origin of the website due to restrictions that may be in place.
 This would mean that an international eCommerce website would not be able to efficiently run on a singular Country Code, whereas if the website was to use the .com extension it would be able to be used globally as there is no country restriction to the domain extension.

-Choosing a country code opposed to a .com extension would be best suited to a smaller website looking to work only with the regions of the country that it is in.
+Choosing a country code opposed to a .com extension would be best suited to a smaller website looking to work only within the regions of the country that it is in.

 Other domain extensions